DUI Breath Tests In California

 Misunderstandings can lead to more problems, especially if you are facing DUI charges in California.

-At The Law Office of Richard Wagner, our DUI defense lawyer in California helps clients understand all aspects of their drunk driving case.
+Richard Wagner is a DUI defense lawyer in California who helps clients understand all aspects of their drunk driving case.
 Richard Wagner believes informed clients make better decisions about their DUI case.
-If you have questions or want to speak to discuss your DUI in California, call (714) 721-4423 to schedule a FREE consultation.
+If you have questions or want to discuss your DUI in California, call (714) 721-4423 to schedule a FREE consultation.

 What Are Breathalyzers?